H3xept/ACE_3/README.md

 ---
 ### `0011 / LOAD` Load
-Loads the contents of the given address into the given register.
+Loads the contents of the given memory address into the given register.
 Can accept immediate values.

 **Operands:** One 12 bit value, one 16 bit value (from the next word in memory).

 **Operand A:** 4 bit register address, padded with 0s.
 May have a 1 in the first bit.

-**Operand B:** 12 bit memory address, padded with 0s.
-If the first bit of operand A is 1, then treated as a 16 bit immediate value.
+**Operand B:** 4 bit register address (of register containing memory address), padded with 0s.
+If the padding of operand A contains 1, then treated as a 16 bit immediate value.

 ---
 ### `0100 / STORE` Store
-Loads the contents of the given register into the given address.
+Loads the contents of the second register into the address given in the first register.

-**Operands:** One 4 bit value, one 12 bit value (from the next word in memory).
+**Operands:** One 4 bit value, one 4 bit value.

-**Operand A:** 4 bit register address, padded with 0s.
+**Operand A:** 4 bit register address (of register containing memory address), padded with 0s.

-**Operand B:** 12 bit memory address, padded with 0s.
+**Operand B:** 4 bit register address.

 ---
 ### `0101 / IN` Input